 5. Bring That College ID

-If there's a college in town, many local merchants will offer discounts to students.
+If there's a college in town, many local merchants will offer discounts to students who show their ID.
 Sometimes you just have to ask.
+Many online services offer discounts if you sign up with a .edu email address, too.

 6. Comparison Shop For Class Materials